tycrek/accounted4/README.md

 [//]: # (NPM centered badge template END ----------------------------------------------------)

 **accounted4** is intended to make it easy for developers to add third-party OAuth support to their Node.js applications.
-This project is still in its infancy; more features and providers will be added in the future. **Currently the only supported provider is Discord**.
+This project is still in its infancy; more features and providers will be added in the future. **Currently the only supported providers are Discord and Spotify**.

 ## Usage